matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 It is possible for a resident homeserver (one which receives a `/make_join` / `/send_join` request) to not know if the user is in some of the allowed rooms (due to not participating in them).
-If the user is not in any of the allowed rooms that are known to the homeserver it should return an error response with HTTP status code of 400 with an `errcode` of `M_UNABLE_TO_AUTHORISE_JOIN`.
+If the user is not in any of the allowed rooms that are known to the homeserver, and the homeserver is not participating in all listed rooms, then it should return an error response with HTTP status code of 400 with an `errcode` of `M_UNABLE_TO_AUTHORISE_JOIN`.
 The joining server should attempt to join via another resident homeserver.
 If the resident homeserver knows that the user is not in *any* of the allowed rooms it should return an error response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.
 Note that it is a